code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 The `@JmsListener` annotation creates a message listener container behind the scenes for each annotated method, using a `JmsListenerContainerFactory`.
 By default, a bean with name <var>'jmsListenerContainerFactory'</var> is expected that we will setup in the next section.

 Using the `destination` element, we specify the destination for this listener.
 In the below example we load the destination <var>'helloworld.q'</var> from the <var>application.yml</var> properties file.
-This is done using the '${   }' placeholder which Spring will automatically resolve.
+This is done using the <var>'${   }'</var> placeholder which Spring will automatically resolve.

 ``` yaml
 queue: